BEST: BLUM 38N SOFT CLOSE

 Just a few tips and considerations for this step:

-- Ensure the hinge is “square” to the edge of the door.
-Since you’re installing a round hinge into a round hole this will be a mostly visual exercise.
+• Ensure the hinge is “square” to the edge of the door.
+This will be a primarily visual exercise since you’re installing a round hinge into a round hole.

-- I prefer to hang all the doors and worry about final adjustment after they are installed.
-Shoot for getting them “close enough” that a final adjustment later will be easily done.
+• I prefer to hang all the doors and worry about final adjustments after installation.
+Aim for getting them “close enough” that a final adjustment will be easily made later.

 Step #6 - Install cabinet door hinge restriction clips if needed

-Quite a few kitchens will have cabinets where two doors can be opened at the same time and “bump” each other.
-To avoid this, try using a hinge restriction clip that will prevent the doors from opening the full 110-degrees.
-Instead, the restriction clip limits the door to 86-degrees.
+Quite a few kitchens will have cabinets where two doors can be opened simultaneously and “bump” each other.
+To avoid this, try using a hinge restriction clip to prevent the doors from unlocking the full 110 degrees.
+Instead, the restriction clip limits the door to 86 degrees.

 How to Adjust Self Close Cabinet Hinges

-Now that you have your hinges installed the last step is fine tuning the hinges.
+Now that you have your hinges installed, the last step is tuning the hinges.

 But first, as you now know, there are two types of hinges: hinge integrated dampers and hinge cup dampers.
-Adjustment will vary by the style.
+The adjustment will vary by style.

 Adjusting Hinge Cup Soft Close Hinges